 Rustic Dutch Oven Apple Pie

-There’s something timeless about the scent of apple pie wafting through the kitchen—warm cinnamon, buttery crust, and the sweet-tart richness of baked apples.
-This version, baked nice and slow in a Krustic Dutch oven, adds a rustic charm and unbeatable depth of flavor that only cast iron can deliver.
+There’s something timeless about the scent of apple pie wafting through the kitchen.
+Warm cinnamon, buttery crust, and the sweet-tart richness of baked apples.
+This version, baked low and slow in a Krustic Dutch Oven, adds a rustic charm and unbeatable depth of flavor that only cast iron can deliver.
 The even heat distribution creates a perfectly golden crust, while the sealed environment locks in moisture, allowing the apples to soften into a luscious filling.

 PREP TIME30 Minutes